popgenmethods/momi2/conda/momi/readme.txt

-To build for conda, do:
+From project root, do:

-   conda build conda/ -c defaults -c conda-forge -c bioconda
+   conda build conda/momi -c defaults -c conda-forge -c jackkamm

 Note that defaults channel MUST be higher priority than conda-forge or bad things happen!